styxit/HTPC-Manager/README.md

-This is HTPC Manager the way i want it.
+This is HTPC Manager the way I want it.

-Some of the difference is:
+Some of the differences are:

 #### [New modules]
-- sonarr
+- Sonarr
 - Headphones
 - Samsung TV remote
-- Sickrage module
+- SickRage module
 - Torrent search (BTN, Norbits, KAT and YTS)
-- Vnstat
+- vnStat

-#### [Improved]
+#### [Improvements]
 - NZBGet module (rewritten)
 - qBittorrent module
 - Transmission (add url, upload local torrent)
 - SABnzbd (drag'n drop to edit que)
 - Stats module is sortable.
-- Couchpotato
+- CouchPotato
-- KODI/XBMC addons tab, where you can search/execute/enable/disable addons and a volume slider instead of a progressbar
+- KODI/XBMC addons tab, where you can search/execute/enable/disable addons and a volume slider instead of a progress bar
 - Send a nzb from NZB search to NZBGet in addition to SABnzbd.
-- Set wanted category while adding movies in Couchpotato
+- Set wanted category while adding movies in CouchPotato

 #### [Misc]
 - Notification if a update is available and autoupdate
 - Htpc manager is now fluid.
 (Looks much better on high res screens)
 - Delete cache folder from the settings page
-- The brave and bold can choose what branch they want to use.
+- The brave and bold can choose which branch they want to use.
 - Added a option for robots.txt for bot crawlers
-- Make ssl cert and key automatically if you dont add a path for it
+- Make ssl cert and key automatically if you don't add a path for it
-- Mask sensetive stuff from the log (username, apikey, password etc)
+- Mask sensitive stuff from the log (username, apikey, password etc)
 - Reduced size on static files
 - Docker support
 - Various fixes